-- Management fees are charged for the management activities of Participation Classes N and I. For Participation Class I, this management fee is included in the all-in fee.
+- Management fees are charged for the management activities of Participation Class I. For Participation Class I, this management fee is included in the all-in fee.
 For details on the percentage, please refer to the information per participation class in this annual report. - Goldman Sachs Bewaarstichting II ("the Depositary Trust") is the legal owner of or is legally entitled to the assets of the Fund that are invested by the manager.
 All assets that are or become part of the Fund are or will be acquired for the purpose of their management by the relevant Depositary Trust for the benefit of the participants in the Fund.
 Obligations that are or become part of the Fund are or will be entered into in the name of the Depositary Trust.
 The assets are held by the Depositary Trust for the account of the participants.
-No fees are charged for this service. - In executing the investment policy, the Fund conducted buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
-The total of these transactions for the reporting period amounts to 56.8% of the total transaction volume for the reporting period.
+No fees are charged for this service.